 With the total remuneration package, if you are in KiwiSaver at 3% your salary before tax and your KiwiSaver contributions would be $63,050.
 If you are not in KiwiSaver, your salary would be $65,000.

 So the total remuneration package would be 3% lower.

 The employer’s argument is that they want to treat everyone the same.
-They want to treat the employees that are not in KiwiSaver the same as the employers not in KiwiSaver.
+They want to treat the employees who are not in KiwiSaver, the same as those who are.
 So everyone gets the same $65,000 whether you are in KiwiSaver or not.

-There is also an argument from some employers that they can’t afford the extra 3% on top of an employee’s salary.
+There is also an argument that some employers can’t afford the extra 3% on top of an employee’s salary.
 The same argument can crop up by individuals as a reason for not joining KiwiSaver.
-One solution to this is set up a scheme where employers or employees who can’t afford the 3% could start at say 1%, and increase automatically over a period of 5 years to the full 3%.
+One solution to this is setting up a scheme where employers or employees who can’t afford the 3% could start at say 1%, and increase automatically over 5 years to the full 3%.

 There are no Tax Credits

 This has been one of KiwiSaver’s main advertised benefits because you get a tax credit every year.
 You may think that you get a tax credit from KiwiSaver.
 In Fact- you don’t!
 Let me explain.